New zealand e-1/e-2 visas

 What Is the E-2 Visa?

 Once the E-1/E-2 company is established in the U.S., other essential New Zealand employees are able to be transferred to the U.S. company.
 Spouses of E visa holders can apply for unrestricted work authorization, and dependent children under the age of 21 can enroll in school.
-The E visas are initially valid for a period of 5 years, and can be extended indefinitely provided that the business continues to operate successfully.
+The E visas are initially valid for a period of five years and can be extended indefinitely provided that the business continues to operate successfully.

 How Do I Apply?